krgamestudios/mechaimmensewarfare.com/public_html/rules.md

-Fight your way across vast expanses, conquer enemy batallions, and survive in this world of immense mechas - wild combat machines commanded by the best pilots this side of the catastrophe.
+Fight your way across vast expanses, conquer enemy batallions, and survive in this world of immense Mechas - wild combat machines commanded by the best pilots this side of the catastrophe.

 ::: mobileOnly